believetech-orw/chicago-public-school-api/README.md

 # Chicago Public Schools Information for Parents

 ## What is this?

-This is a script uses publicly available software - made available by the Chicago Public Schools system - to pull information about public schools in the city of Chicago.
+This is a script that uses publicly available software - made available by the Chicago Public Schools system - to pull information about public schools in the city of Chicago.
 For more information about the REST APIs available, you can visit here:  https://api.cps.edu/.

 ## How do I use it?

-Running this script will generate a CSV file that you can open in any spreadsheet program.
-Currently, the file is set to filter for:
+Run this script to make a CSV file readable by any spreadsheet program.
+Currently, as an example, the script is set to filter for:

 - High schools
 - With Graduation Stats